kuindji/observable/README.md

 o.on(
     /* There is a special event name "*"
      * Listeners of this event will be triggered on any event
-     * as receive event name as the first argument
+     * as receive event name as the first argument.
+     *
+     * Event names are case sensitive
      */
     /* required */ "eventName",
     /* required */ () => {},